 They are not going to care about nature unless they know nature.

-We recently visited Irukandji Shark and Ray Encounters at Bobs Farm, Port Stephens.
+We recently visited Irukandji Shark and Ray Encounters at Anna Bay, Port Stephens.

 You can safely get up close and personal with wildlife that you would usually not want to encounter – stingrays and sharks.

 Little Eco walked away from the experience buzzing with confidence.
 She also walked away with an awareness of how she can help conserve our marine environment – an awareness far greater than what she would have gained from reading dozens of books or watching a suite of documentaries.
 Nothing compares to real-life experiential learning.

 The kids changed into the wetsuits provided and popped on a pair of water shoes, the latter to hide wriggling toes so that they were not accidentally mistaken for little fish.

 First stop was the aqua nursery pool, teeming with juvenile sharks and rays.